michaelcolletti/Magificant-30/README.md

 ```
 - Prereqs: The git package can be found here: https://github.com/git-guides/install-git

-*Note: A similar process can be done to provide resiliency to critical systems using ascii configuration data buried in proprietary/formated envs.
-Recovery using git is just a git clone away, perhaps even easier through a container but
+*Note: A similar process can be done to provide resiliency to critical systems using ascii configuration data buried in proprietary/formatted envs.
+Recovery on the road using git is just a git clone away, perhaps even easier through a container or package tool.
+This uses the power of a free hosted infrastructure to provide resiliency.

 <details>
 <summary>Blue in Green</summary>